-The following steps indicate how to connect the SparqLing to the internet through WiFi.
+The following steps indicate how to connect the SparqLinq to the internet through WiFi.
+This step is only required if the SparqLinq cannot be connected to the home internet router using the Ethernet Cable.

-Figure 14: Network configuration via SparqLinq dashboard.
+Figure 14: Network configuration via SparqLing dashboard.